Here are some time management tips to help!

 9. Plug time into your calendar to talk with everyone you need to talk with … use a mini-agenda to ensure you cover everything you need to, without taking too much time.

-I was in the UK so as the day goes on I find my energy levels waning a little … 5 hour time difference.
-This brings to mind another good time management tip … take on the hardest tasks when your energy levels are at their highest, as energy wanes switch to the less demanding items such as clearing emails etc.
+Given this is the first day back after a break, you may find your energy level dipping as the day goes by … take on the hardest tasks when your energy levels are at their highest!
+As your energy wanes switch to the less demanding items such as clearing emails etc.

 Find Canada’s top hot jobs, updated in real-time!
 Visit Eagle’s Job Centre!